seb26/seb26.github.io/_posts/2019-03-22-congestion-en-calle-100-bogota.md

     I photographed the 100th Street station (Calle 100) and caught impasses of people and dangerous pushing.

-    Other stations were affected too: at 106th, [Maria F. Torres saw a](https://twitter.com/3vecesmareia/status/1109227582619295745) "human stampede, people without air, crying, we couldn't leave the station.""
+    Other stations were affected too: at 106th, [Maria F. Torres saw a](https://twitter.com/3vecesmareia/status/1109227582619295745) "human stampede, people without air, crying, we couldn't leave the station."

     "To be able to get out of the station, people started to climb through the metallic sides like Spider Man and not even like that."